Please click the button to the right for each rule in music category.

 Boy: black shoes; white, black, or gray knee socks; leather pants (Lederhose) with suspenders (or reasonable approximation such as dark shorts); button-down shirt (not T-shirt or polo shirt).

 Girl: black shoes, white stockings or tights, Dirndl (or reasonable approximation such as a dress or skirt of roughly knee-length), blouse, and apron.
 Hats are optional.
 All couples dance the same dance, which will be posted on the website by early fall of each school year.
 Couples DO NOT need to provide dance notes or music, as judges will already have dance notes.
 The same recording from the website will be provided at contest.
 Only one couple will dance at a time, and the boy and girl will be judged/critiqued separately, i.e., one or more judges will judge the boy, and one or more different judges will judge the girl.
 The boy’s points and the girl’s points will then be added together to obtain the final score for the couple.
 See the critique sheet for the specific judging criteria.
-The dance will take place inside a four-meter circle marked on the floor, with an X marked in the middle.
+The dance will take place inside a four-meter circle marked on the floor, with an X marked in the middle (when applicable, like a Plattler).
 At least one Hochsprung with Bodenfigur (down position) is encouraged.
-After being introduced, the couple will walk to the middle of the circle.
+After being introduced, the couple will walk to the middle of the circle or appropriate starting point.
 The boy will be asked “(Name), are you ready?”
 When he replies yes, the music will begin.
-If necessary, the couple may start over once during the Einzelplattler.
+If necessary, the couple may start over once during the Einzeltanz.
 The boy should indicate this by stepping outside the circle.

 Entry Limit: One entry per school: minimum 6 dancers, no maximum; however, only 16 may be performing at a time.